Yoshiharu Yamaguchi

-Yoshiharu Yamaguchi (山口 良治, Yamaguchi Yoshiharu) is a former Japanese rugby union player.
+Yoshiharu Yamaguchi (山口 良治, Yamaguchi Yoshiharu) was a Japanese rugby union player.
 He made his debut for Japan against a touring New Zealand Universities team in Osaka on 12 March 1967.
 He last appeared for Japan against England's under 23 team in Twickenham on 13 October 1973.

-He inspired the Japanese TV series School Wars and the film School Wars: Hero which are based on his true story.
+Yamaguchi inspired the Japanese television series School Wars and the film School Wars: Hero which are based on his true story.

+Yamaguchi died from a stroke on 29 May 2026, at the age of 83.